 In short, yes it is safe, and yes it is effective.

-A final point of reassurance: in the US, according to NIH data, 3.1million adults and 419 thousand children use melatonin.
+Another data point that provides reassurance: in the US, according to NIH data, 3.1million adults and 419 thousand children use melatonin.

 Effective use of melatonin for jetlag

 The key to effectively using melatonin to combat jetlag is to take the right amount, at the right time.
-Your product information sheet will contain recommendation around this, but here are some general guidelines for you to consider.
+Your product information sheet will provide recommendations around this, but here are some general guidelines for you to consider.

 How much melatonin should you take?